alainkaegi/pythonorama/data_structures/linked_lists.md

 TODO DIAGRAM

-`dequeue` works just like `pop`, but `enqueue` modifies the *last* node.
-Some special handling is needed in case the queue is empty or contains exactly one item.
+`dequeue` works just like `pop`, but must handle the special case of the dequeuing the *last* item. `enqueue` modifies the last node and must account for the possibility that the queue was previously empty.

 ## Lists